na9ort-poland/scoreboard/README.md

 ## Improvements
 * Statuses: STARTED, IN_PROGRESS, FINISHED
+* Set MAX_VALUE score when create a ScoreBoard

 Design and implement a Live Football World Cup Scoreboard library in Java that meets the given requirements.